Management Dissertation Topics

 Topic 6: The Role and Relationships among Strategic Orientations, Cultural Intelligence, International Diversification and Performance of Organisations

-Research Aim: The research will aim to understand the drivers of the international expansion of globalized firms.
-The research will explore the relationship between strategic orientations and cultural intelligence as drivers, and international diversification and firm performance as outcomes.
-Factors of strategic orientations used in the study include international market orientation (IMO) and entrepreneurial orientation (IEO).
+Research Aim: The research will aim to understand the drivers of the international expansion of globalised firms.
+The research will explore the relationship between strategic orientations and cultural intelligence as drivers and international diversification and firm performance.
+Strategic orientations used in the study include international market orientation (IMO) and entrepreneurial orientation (IEO).
 The study will be conducted using quantitative research techniques.

 Research Aim: The study aims to explore the relationship between international business competencies and export performance.
 The research will also analyse export performance by singular analysis or combined analysis of the competencies.
 The research will be conducted using empirical data.

 Research Aim: Organisational culture plays a huge role in making a company competitive internationally.
-When a business's culture is motivating to all employees, and when the business identifies the right culture for its employees, there is every likelihood of rapid growth for both the company and the employees.
+When a business’s culture is motivating to all employees and identifies the right culture for its employees, there is every likelihood of rapid growth for both the company and the employees.
 The research will explore how the two concepts are interrelated.

 As a management student looking to get good grades, it is essential to develop new ideas and experiment on existing management theories – i.e., to add value and interest in your research topic.

-The management field is vast and interrelated to so many other academic disciplines like civil engineering, construction, law, and even healthcare.
-That is why it is imperative to create a management dissertation topic that is articular, sound, and actually solves a practical problem that may be rampant in the field.
+The management field is vast and interrelated to many other academic disciplines like civil engineering, construction, law, and even healthcare.
+That is why creating a management dissertation topic that is articular, sound, and actually solves a practical problem that may be rampant in the field is imperative.

-We can’t stress how important it is to develop a logical research topic; it is based on your entire research.
-There are several significant downfalls to getting your topic wrong; your supervisor may not be interested in working on it, the topic has no academic credit-ability, the research may not make logical sense, there is a possibility that the study is not viable.
+We can’t stress how important it is to develop a logical research topic based on your entire research.
+There are several significant downfalls to getting your topic wrong; your supervisor may not be interested in working on it, the topic has no academic creditability, the research may not make logical sense, there is a possibility that the study is not viable.